 If the application has access to the user’s position, it can send this as well:

 Setting the result_types parameter allows for retrieving places only, refined searches or both.
+A refined search helps the search engine to deal with ambiguity in user queries.
 This allows the application to suggest refinements to the user’s search.

 The Places API offers a number of representation modifiers.
 If you want to restrict the number of search results, e.g. to 5, you might want to add the size parameter: